Why NEW YORK CITY?

 Shifting the geography has powerful consequences.

-Perhaps most importantly, New York is a superior lens for viewing the Revolution as “America’s first civil war,” the framework so many historians use now.
+Perhaps most importantly, New York offers a superior lens for viewing the Revolution as “America’s first civil war,” the framework so many historians use now.
 The move from rebellion to independence divided families and neighbors across the region, making bitter enemies of what had often been loose comrades.
 Yet that reflected opinion across the colonies — neutral and loyal subjects now estimated to have been the majority, at first.
-Aside from the intimidation and violence of the late Imperial Crisis, the metropolitan area saw constant raiding by each side and the usual wartime vigilantism.
-Because so much of the fight occurred in-state or nearby, it became a sanctuary for 40,000 refugees.
-And because it was the only stronghold the British managed to keep, it also remained perhaps the chief symbol in the ongoing battle for hearts and minds.
+The violence and intimidation continued into the occupation, today’s outer boroughs and suburbs the victims of constant raiding by each side and the usual wartime vigilantism.
+Because most of the Revolution occurred nearby, the city also became a sanctuary for 40,000 refugees.
+And because it was the only stronghold the British managed to keep, it remained perhaps the chief symbol in the ongoing battle for hearts and minds.

 New York provides a more inclusive story, too, befitting the actual history.
 The city was unrivaled for its diversity, home to scores of European immigrants, most of the nation’s few Jews and Catholics, and great numbers of Blacks and Natives.
 Each group split, to varying degrees, and had enormous roles that have often been slighted.
 Among other things, the war brought about the downfall the oldest and most powerful Indigenous military alliance in North America, the “Iroquois” Confederation.
 And it caused massive upheaval for the institution of slavery.